Cancer Care at Scarborough Health Network

 Our cancer care team includes oncologists, specialized oncology nurses, nurse navigators pharmacists, social workers, diagnostic technicians, surgeons and many other health professionals.
 Working together, we strive to provide you with seamless care, so that your experience as a patient is as stress-free and comforting as possible.

-The prostate diagnostic assessment unit (DAU) is a one-stop shop for patients experiencing prostate-related concerns.
-Located at our Centenary hospital, the aim of this clinic is to shorten patients’ wait times for consultation and time to biopsy, pathology results, and treatment by providing you with access to a full range of hospital services and specialists.
+The Prostate Diagnostic Assessment Clinic is a comprehensive solution for patients with prostate cancer-related concerns.
+Located at our Centenary site, the aim of this clinic is to shorten patients’ wait times for consultation and time to biopsy, pathology results, and treatment, by providing access to a full range of hospital services and specialists.

-- Expert consultation, treatment options, and follow-up care from one of our urologists specializing in the treatment of prostate health conditions.
+- Expert consultation, treatment options and follow-up care from one of our urologists specializing in the diagnosis and treatment of prostate cancer.

-- Support and assessment of an oncology nurse navigator throughout the diagnostic and treatment phase of the patient’s journey.
+- Support and assessment provided by an oncology nurse navigator who will accompany you throughout the diagnostic and treatment phases of your journey, offering guidance, education, and emotional support.

-- Availability of radiation and medical oncologists specializing in evidenced-based treatment strategies for prostate cancer.
+- Availability of surgical, radiation and medical oncologists specializing in evidenced-based treatment strategies for prostate cancer.

-Every patient coming to the prostate DAU is looked after by one of our urologists throughout your journey of care — from initial consultation and biopsy, to treatment and follow-up care if needed.
-If the biopsy comes back positive for cancer, you will have the option to treat the cancer with surgery, radiation or active surveillance, which includes regular follow-up appointments to check for disease progression and to ensure that treatment is started at an optimum time.
+Every patient coming to the Prostate Diagnostic Assessment Clinic is looked after by one of our urologists throughout their journey of care — from initial consultation and biopsy, to treatment and follow-up care if needed.

 If the decision is to go with active surveillance or surgery, your urologist is there to provide all aspects of care.
 If the decision is to get radiation, SHN partners with the Durham Region Cancer Centre (through Lakeridge Health in Oshawa) and the Odette Cancer Centre (through Sunnybrook Hospital in Toronto).
 Radiation oncologists provide assessment at Centenary, and then treatment is given at the regional centre of your choice.